Munich Beer Festival | A Guide to Surviving Oktoberfest

 Munich Oktoberfest is definitely worth it and should be added to your bucket list.
 Even if you’re not normally a beer lover, the experience will make up for it, and you could always drink wine, cider or soft drinks.

 Take a ride on at least one amusement ride, devour delicious German food, enjoy the fabulous beer gardens, dance, sing, and meet many different people from across the world!
+If, like me, you’re vegetarian, then take a look at these classic German veggie dishes before you go so you know what to expect.

 Beer Tents at Oktoberfest Munich Beer Festival